-There is something about the combination of kale – more specifically Lacinato or dino kale – and romaine lettuce.
-They balance each other perfectly and create a salad that is satisfying even as a main dish.
+There is something about the combination of kale – more specifically, Lacinato or dino kale – and romaine lettuce.
+They balance each other perfectly and create a satisfying salad even as a main dish.
 And the sesame salt is absolute perfection – a trick I just learned recently from Bon Appetit magazine.
-This Kale-Romaine Salad is easy, healthy and lectin-free.
+This kale romaine Salad is easy, healthy, and lectin-free.

 A healthy, delicious and satisfying salad

-The inspiration for this kale-romaine salad comes from a similar one I usually order in one of my favorite cafes in Dallas, Ascension Cafe.
-They have a kale-romaine salad on the menu.
-I have to modify it slightly and remove some of the ingredients to make it plant paradox compliant.
-I was always surprised by how satisfying this salad was even with so few ingredients (I even remove the dressing and just add extra virgin olive oil).
+The inspiration for this kale romaine salad comes from a similar one I usually order in one of my favorite cafes in Dallas, Ascension Cafe.
+They have a kale romaine salad on the menu, and I have to modify it slightly and remove some of the ingredients to make it plant paradox compliant.
+I was always surprised by how satisfying this salad was even with few ingredients (I even removed the salad dressing and added extra virgin olive oil).

-I wanted to try to recreate this at home, giving it more flavor with compliant adds-on (the original one has sunflower seeds, raisins and an apple vinaigrette which I ask to not be added).
-Since I wanted to add some seeds, I thought sesame seeds will fit well.
-Then I discovered this amazing idea in the latest issue of Bon Apetit magazine: sesame salt.
-I tried and oh my, what an amazing trick to add flavor to salads!
+I wanted to recreate this at home, giving it more flavor with compliant adds-on (the original one has sunflower seeds, raisins, and an apple vinaigrette which I ask not to be added).
+Since I wanted to add some seeds, I thought sesame seeds would fit well.
+Then I discovered this fantastic idea in the latest issue of Bon Apetit magazine: sesame salt.
+Oh my, I tried a fantastic trick to add flavor to salads!

-Once ready add them to a mortar and pestle and let them cool down.
+Once ready, add them to a mortar and pestle and let them cool down.
 Add one heaping tsp of flaky sea salt – I used Maldon Sea Salt Flakes – and slightly mash until about half of the sesame seeds are ground.
-This makes more than you need for the recipe, store the leftovers for about one week in an air-tight jar and use with other foods.
+This makes more than you need for the recipe, store the leftovers for about one week in an air-tight jar and use them with other foods.